First flight of Boeing’s new 777X delayed at least until the fall

 Fitzgerald said GE will “be in a position to complete the testing by the end of the year and have the plane fly by the end of the year.”

-“We’re pretty confident we’ll get through the testing this year,” Fitzgerald added.
-“It’ll be later in the fall.”
+“We’re pretty confident we’ll get through the testing this year,” Fitzgerald said, then added what seemed to be his current thinking on the earliest it can be ready: “It’ll be later in the fall.”

+Only after that can Boeing decide when they are going to fly the plane, he said.

 That delay is far longer than anyone was anticipating, including the leadership of Gulf carrier Emirates, the first customer of the 777X.